LLNL/GRAPE/README.md

     grape checkout

-    Usage: grape-checkout  [-b] [--sync=<bool>] [--emailSubject=<sbj>] <branch>
+    Usage: grape-checkout  [-b] [--sync=<bool>] [--emailSubject=<sbj>] [--updateView] [--noUpdateView] <branch>

     Options:
     -b                  Create the branch off of the current HEAD in each project.
     --sync=<bool>       Take extra steps to ensure the branch you check out is up to date with origin, either by pushing or pulling the remote tracking branch.
                         [default: .grapeconfig.post-checkout.syncWithOrigin]
+    --updateView        If your submodules / nested projects change, change your workspace to match the changes.
+                        Warning - setting this may cause you to lose unpushed work in nested subprojects.
+    --noUpdateView      If your submodules / nested projects change, do not change your workspace to match the changes.

     Arguments: